SUTHERLAND LODGE SURGERY PPG

 - The Surgery’s Primary Care Network, (PCN)

 Aren’t we doing well!
 We are a group of patients who work with the surgery staff to improve the experience of the patients.
 We all believe that it is ‘our surgery’ and patients play a part in improving the services which are delivered.
-With it’s 5 members we are doing really well – but we do need more!
+With it’s 5 members we are best of russian dating sites doing really well – but we do need more!
 If your doctor or nurse gives you one of our invitation slips at the end of an appointment, please read it, and put your details in the box on the counter.
 We would be delighted to hear of your interest.

 I attended the June NAPP (National Association for Patient Participation), conference in Cheltenham and came back enthused, having listened what another PPG has done, and through its activities raised its CQC grade from ‘Good’ to ‘Outstanding.’ proof that our efforts are worthwhile.